-Public lands issues are a long-running sore point in the West, with conservationists generally feeling that federal control of leads to better management and environmental protection and state-level Republicans, as well as oil and gas and cattle interests thinking we could be making more use of these lands for economic purposes.
+Public lands issues are a long-running sore point in the West, with conservationists generally feeling that federal control leads to better management and environmental protection and state-level Republicans, as well as oil and gas and cattle interests, thinking we could be making more use of these lands for economic purposes.

 Part of this debate is the notion that if Bureau of Land Management and other agencies of the Department of Interior were located out west instead of in Washington, D.C., they’d be more attuned to local interests.
 (Keep in mind that the Interior Secretary is almost always from a Western state, and there are field offices around the country.)

 Well, Secretary of Interior Ryan Zinke, a former Montana congressman, reportedly told agency employees at a meeting in the Denver that the Bureau of Land Management, Fish and Wildlife Service, and the Bureau of Reclamation “will probably” move to Denver.